IEEEServices/hackathon-2021/README.md

 For team registration, add the names and institutions of the participants to your [project registration issue](https://github.com/IEEEServices/hackathon-2021/issues).

-Teams participating in the student category will be composed only of students, not counting mentors.
+Teams participating in the student category will be composed only of students, not counting coachers.

-Teams participating in the general category do not have any restriction but cannot have any mentor.
+Teams participating in the general category do not have any restriction but cannot have any coacher.

-In any case, **a team cannot be more than 6 participants**, excluding mentors, and **a participant can join only one team**.
+In any case, **a team cannot be more than 6 participants**, excluding coacher, and **a participant can join only one team**.

-## Mentors
+## Coachers

-Teams of students can team up with one mentor from the industry and one mentor coming from the academia.
-[Find your mentor](https://airtable.com/shrxy3zEj8wM5ipLR)!
+Teams of students can team up with one coacher from the industry and one coacher coming from the academia.

-**Want to be a mentor?** [Register](https://airtable.com/shr1CbDksw2htnG48), access the [Qiskit Slack workspace](https://ibm.co/joinqiskitslack), and join the channel `#ieeeservices-hackathon-21`.
+**Want to be a coacher?** Look at the [projects registered](https://github.com/IEEEServices/hackathon-2021/issues/) or [meet us on Slack](#meeting-point).

 ##  Project report